Josiah-DeValois/Optimize-Leaf-Raking/README.md

 ## Notes
 - By default, the “Optimization (discrete K≤5)” panel uses a discrete search over candidate sites for parity with the original.
 The MILP script (`solve_centers_mip.py`) provides a stronger baseline you can wire in if desired.
 - Outputs are saved under `results/`.
+ - If you cannot install packages, you can also run with `PYTHONPATH=src` to make the package importable: `PYTHONPATH=src python3 scripts/run_viz.py --show`.